Surfing is an art form, and a single fin surfboard draws some seriously artistic lines.

 For a little touch of performance but still single fin vibes, you might enjoy the Noll by Enduro or the Helix by Noll Surfboards.
 With the ability to add side bytes to the single fin, you can easily pump up the performance of these otherwise classic noseriding shapes.

-And if you simply want to have a board that you can turn on small days, you will surely enjoy the easy wave catching and carving ability of the mid-length Darkness by Album.
+And if you simply want to have a board that you can turn on small days, you will surely enjoy the easy wave catching and carving ability of the mid-length Mid Ranger by Panda.

 Just because a surfboard is a single fin surfboard doesn't mean you can't control it and whip it around a bit.
 It just takes practice, the right waves, and an understanding of board control with this type of fin setup.